conormalone/BDB23/README.md

 get in play probability of a sack/pressure, find the best teams at reducing that in play

 to do:
-get all pass rushers, passer and blockers for all plays divide plays into test-train 75:25 take random sample of frames within each play prepare graph where distance is edge, qb, OL, DL are node-types, binary pressure is graph feat
+DONE get all pass rushers, passer and blockers for all plays DONE get same for ball in play frames divide plays into test-train 75:25 take random sample of frames within each play prepare graph where distance is edge, qb, OL, DL are node-types, binary pressure is graph feat